Long-Range Optical Wireless Information and Power Transfer: System Fundamental Principle

 \section{System Fundamental Principle}

-Figure~\ref{ops-vecsle} shows the schematic diagram of the BCRB system.
-The system consists of the transmitter and the receiver, which are separated in space.
-The transmitter includes a reflector M1, a power source, a gain module, and a TIM.
-The receiver includes a reflector M2, a beam splitter, a photovoltaic (PV) cell, and an avalanche photodiode (APD)~\cite{aziz2014simulation,campbell2007APD}.
-Reflectors M1, M2, and gain module form a spatially separated laser resonator (SSLR) cavity, which is used to generate and transmit the resonant beam.
-These elements are coated with anti-reflection coating to suppress reflection loss.
-Before establishing the system analytical model, we need to elaborate on the basic principles of system energy penetration, communication, and transmission loss.
+Fig.~\ref{ops-vecsle} depicts the design of the RB-SWIPT system.
+The system is divided into two parts: the transmitter and the receiver, which are separated by free space.
+A reflector M1, a power source, a gain medium, and a TIM are in the transmitter.
+A reflector M2, a beam splitter, a photovoltaic (PV) cell, and an avalanche photodiode (APD) are in the receiver.
+Among these elements, the reflectors M1, M2, TIM, and the gain medium form the spatially separated resonator (SSR), based on which the resonant beam can be transmitted.
+In the following subsections, we will briefly outline the fundamental principles of energy conversion and data transfer, as well as influence factors about the long-range resonant beam transfer.